openedx-unsupported/configuration/README.md

 ### Tagging

-Every AWS EC2 instance will have a *Group* tag that corresponds to a group of machines that need to be deployed to and targetted as a group of servers.
+Every AWS EC2 instance will have a *Group* tag that corresponds to a group of machines that need to be deployed/targetted to as a group of servers.

 **Example:**
 * `Group`: `edxapp_stage`